Ariemeth/gearforce-flutter/README.md

-# gearforce
+# Gearforce

-Gearforce is a program to help build unit rosters for the game Heavy Gear Blitz.
+Gearforce is an application to build unit rosters for the game Heavy Gear Blitz.

 More info about Heavy gear can be found at [Dream Pod 9's](www.dp9.com) website.